Briefly Graeme Simsion is:

 Built a consulting business – Simsion Bowles & Associates – to some 70 staff in three cities – sold in 1999.
 A big chunk of my life – my ‘day job’ before I began writing.
 Ultimately successful but a lot of bumps along the way.

-Career highlight: facilitating at the Prime Minister Kevin Rudd’s Australia 2020 Summit.
+Career highlight: facilitating at the Prime Minister Kevin Rudd’s (much maligned and satirised) Australia 2020 Summit.
+I’m ultimately an optimist.

 Played harmonica with a band, publicly.
+Once or twice.
 (Thanks serious musicians including Data Modelling co-author Graham Witt, for seeing me through).

 Wrote and produced Charles (“Bud”) Tingwell’s last film – a short titled The Last Bottle with Genevieve Picot that has appeared on ABC TV.